-Under the authority granted by the Constitution of Puerto Rico, by Act 20-2017, as amended, supra, and by Act 81 of March 14, 1912, as amended, supra, we reiterate that any person who has been diagnosed with COVID-19 is hereby ordered to physically isolate for minimum of ten (10) days, which could be extended for an additional period depending on how the process to investigate COVID-19 cases the progresses.
+ISOLATION ORDER.
+Under the authority granted by the Constitution of Puerto Rico, by Act 20-2017, as amended, supra, and by Act 81 of March 14, 1912, as amended, any person who has been diagnosed with COVID-19 is hereby ordered to physically isolate for minimum of ten (10) days, which could be extended for an additional period depending on how the process to investigate COVID-19 cases the progresses.
+Also, the isolation period cannot be ended if the person has not been without symptoms for twentyfour (24) hours.
 The purpose of this isolation is to keep infected people away from other persons, including at home.
 This means that they must remain confined to their homes and restrict their movements in order to prevent putting public health at risk and to prevent the spread to people who are not infected.